 Like so much else in Belgium, the economy is also of a dual nature: People working in Belgium’s Flemish regions profit from a diversified industrial and commercial economic base; on the other hand, the Walloon economy in the French-speaking region is somewhat less dynamic.

 The service sector is the main economic driver in all parts of the country, both with regard to GDP and employment figures.
-According to 2007 statistics, 73% of the Belgian workforce is employed in the tertiary sector, while the secondary sector accounts for a further 25% of all people working in Belgium.
-The agricultural sector provides employment for a mere 2% of the workforce in Belgium.
+According to 2013 statistics, just under 77% of the Belgian workforce is employed in the services sector, while the industry sector accounts for slightly less than 23% of all people working in Belgium.
+The agricultural sector provides employment for a mere 0.8% of the workforce in Belgium.

 Work Permits for Belgium

-- C Permit: People with a limited residency status, e.g. students or refugees, can apply for this permit if they want to take up temporary work.
+- C Permit: People with a limited-duration residency status, e.g. students or refugees, can apply for this permit if they want to take up temporary work.
 C Permits are not tied to a specific job or employer.